MrE-Fog/RNH-Tracker/README.md

 [![Available on the app store] <https://apps.apple.com/nl/app/rnh-tracker-ysy/id1191110831>

 RNH Tracker is a GPS logger for iOS (iPhone, iPad, iPod) with offline map cache support.
 Track your location, add waypoints and send your logs by email as GPX files.

 This app has no annoying time restrictions, no ads and no in-app-purchases.
 Create unlimited GPX traces :).

-If you are goint to track without Internet... don't worry!
-Just browse the area where you'll be tracking and it will be cached.

-Requires iOS 9.0 or above.
-Open GPX tracker is an open source app.

-You can use Open GPX tracker for:
+You can use RNH tracker for:

  - to help RNH (YSY) with the REGATTA !
- - Creating real GPX files for testing your iOS apps in Xcode.
+ - Creating real GPX files.

 # Main Features